+Pages

+Prefa ace

-Pages Prefa ace I. Agenda of the Session iii II.
+I. Agenda of the Session iii

+II.
+Bureau of the Session v

 III.
-Inaugural Session of the Sixtieth Annual Session held on Monday, V 26 September, at 12:00 PM 1 IV.
-First Meeting of Delegations of AALCO Member States held on Monday, 26 September 2022, at 2:00 PM Adoption of the Provisional Agenda and Tentative Schedule of Meetings and Events Admission of New Member States Admission of Observers Election of the President and Vice-President of the Sixtieth Annual Session Opening Statement by the President of the Sixtieth Annual Session V. First General Meeting held on Monday, 26 September 2022, at 3:00 PM 16 Release of AALCO Publications VI.
-Second Meeting of Delegations of AALCO Member States held on Monday, 26 September 2022, at 3:10 PM 18 Report of the Secretary-General on the Work of the Organization and Financial Matters of AALCO AALCO's Budget for the Year 2023 VII.
-Second General Meeting held on Monday, 26 September 2022, at 4:00 PM 30 General Statements VIII .
-Second General Meeting (contd.) held on Tuesday, 27 September 2022, at 11:00 AM 63 General Statements IX.
-Third General Meeting held on Tuesday, 27 September 2022, at 12:00 PM Violations of International Law in Palestine and Other Occupied Territories by Israel and Other International Legal Issues related to the Question of Palestine X. Third General Meeting (contd.) held on Tuesday, 27 September 2022, At 2:00 PM 98 Selected Items on the Agenda of the International Law Commission (ILC) XI.
-Third General Meeting (contd.) held on Tuesday, 27 September 2022, at 4:15 PM 123 International Trade and Investment Law XII.
-Third General Meeting (contd.) held on Wednesday, 28 September 2022, at 11:00 AM 145 The Status and Treatment of Refugees XIII .
-Third General Meeting (contd.) held on Wednesday, 28 September 2022, at 12:00 PM 161 - Environment and Sustainable Development
+Inaugural Session of the Sixtieth Annual Session held on Monday,

+26 September, at 12:00 PM 1

+IV.
+First Meeting of Delegations of AALCO Member States held on Monday,

+26 September 2022, at 2:00 PM 11

+Adoption of the Provisional Agenda and Tentative Schedule of Meetings

+and Events

+Admission of New Member States

+Admission of Observers

+Election of the President and Vice-President of the Sixtieth

+Annual Session

+Opening Statement by the President of the Sixtieth Annual Session

+V. First General Meeting held on Monday, 26 September 2022, at 3:00 PM 16

+Release of AALCO Publications

+VI.
+Second Meeting of Delegations of AALCO Member States held on

+Monday, 26 September 2022, at 3:10 PM 18

+- Report of the Secretary-General on the Work of the Organization

+and Financial Matters of AALCO

+X7XX - AALCO's Budget for the Year 2023 20

+VII.
+Second General Meeting held on Monday, 26 September 2022, at 4:00 PM 30

+X7TTT - General Statements Second Congred Marking (contd.) held on Treader 27 Sentember 2022

+V 111 .
+Second General Meeting (contd.) held on Tuesday, 27 September 2022, at 11:00 AM 63

+03

+T\$7 - General Statements 70

+IX.
+Third General Meeting held on Tuesday, 27 September 2022, at 12:00 PM 78

+Violations of International Law in Palestine and Other Occupied Togritories by Javed and Other International Legal Javes released.

+Territories by Israel and Other International Legal Issues related

+Χ. to the Question of Palestine Third General Meeting (contd.) held on Tuesday, 27 September 2022,

+Λ. At 2:00 PM 98

+Selected Items on the Agenda of the International Law 70

+Commission (ILC)

+XI.
+Third General Meeting (contd.) held on Tuesday, 27 September 2022,

+111 at 4:15 PM 127

+International Trade and Investment Law

+XII.
+Third General Meeting (contd.) held on Wednesday, 28 September 2022,

+- at 11:00 AM 149

+The Status and Treatment of Refugees

+XIII .
+Third General Meeting (contd.) held on Wednesday, 28 September 2022,

+at 12:00 PM 165

+Environment and Sustainable Development

 XIV.
-Third Meeting of Delegations of the AALCO Member States held on Wed Wednesday, 28 September, at 2:00 PM Report of the Work of the Regional Arbitration Centres XV.
-Fourth General Meeting and Concluding Session held on Wednesday, 28 September 2022, at 02:45 PM 192 Adoption of Message of Thanks to the Host Government Adoption of Resolutions (Organizational, Administrative and Financial Matters Report of the Secretary-General on the Work of the Organization and Financial Matters of AALCO; Budget of the year 2023; Regional Arbitration Centres Venue of AALCO's Sixty-First Annual Session Adoption of Summary Report of the Session, and General Recommendations (Substantive Matters) Votes of Thanks Closing Remarks by the President of the Sixtieth Annual Session of AALCO XVI.
-Text of the documents adopted at the Sixtieth Annual Session 200 A. Text of the resolutions adopted at the Sixtieth Annual Session В. Summary Report XVII.
-List of Participants 219
+Thire d Meeting of Delegations of the AALCO Member States held on Wedr nesday, 28 September, at 2:00 PM 186 Report of the Work of the Regional Arbitration Centres XV.
+Four th General Meeting and Concluding Session held on Wednesday, 28 September 2022, at 02:45 PM Adoption of Message of Thanks to the Host Government Adoption of Resolutions (Organizational, Administrative and Financial Mat Report of the Secretary-General on the Work of the Organization and Financial Matters of AALCO; Budget of the year 2023; Regional Arbitration Centres Venue of AALCO's Sixty-First Annual Session Adoption of Summary Report of the Session, and General Recommendations (Substantive Matters) Votes of Thanks Closing Remarks by the President of the Sixtieth Annual Session of AALCO XVI.
+Text of the documents adopted at the Sixtieth Annual Session 204 A. Text of the resolutions adopted at the Sixtieth Annual Session B. Summary Report XVII .
+List t of Participants 223